ChengZheWu/my_blog/README.md

 - Plausible, Umami, or other providers
 - Comment systems like Giscus or Disqus

+## Notes

+This project was built as a side project to practice software development and document my learning journey.
+Some parts of the code were assisted by AI tools (e.g., ChatGPT) to help with coding, debugging, and optimization.
+All code has been reviewed and adapted to fit the goals of this project.

 ## 📄 License

 [MIT](https://github.com/timlrx/tailwind-nextjs-starter-blog/blob/main/LICENSE) © [Andy Wu](https://myblog-alpha-umber.vercel.app/)